Cameras & Optics Design Walk-Through including a Camera Calculator and Optical Systems.

 Camera design is a multi-disciplinary effort requiring optical, mechanical, electrical, firmware, and software engineering.
-Talented engineers can run into pitfalls in areas which they are not as familiar with.
-We are from the disciplines of optical engineering, camera module assembly, and image quality testing.
+Talented engineers can run into areas which they are not as familiar with.
+We are from the worlds of optical engineering, camera module assembly, and image quality testing.
 We have put together a preliminary walk-through for the first-order camera design below.
-We recommend designing mechanical housing after reading the walk-through.

 - Calculate Your System Angle of View Requirements